-We fly into Colombo with time for rest before heading north to visit the sacred archaeological sites at Polonnaruwa and magni cent Sigiriya, places which developed under Buddhism in the years before Christ.
+We fly into Colombo with time for rest before heading north to visit the sacred archaeological sites at Polonnaruwa and magnificent Sigiriya, places which developed under Buddhism in the years before Christ.

 Kandy’s exotic streets are full of interest, with bazaars and temples including the Temple of the Tooth, one of Buddhism’s holiest sites.

 We head south again to the mountain region of Nuwara Eliya: 19th century colonial Britain transposed to Ceylon.
 This is the centre of tea production and we’ll visit a plantation.
-Continuing south through the mountains we travel by train to Haputale and on to Udawalawe for a game drive in the National Park, where you can see elephants.
+Continuing south through the mountains we travel by train to Pattipola and on to Udawalawe for a game drive in the National Park, where you can see elephants.
 We take in local walks including a visit to one of the last remaining regions of natural rain forest.

 We have time at a beach hotel to enjoy a little R&R after a busy and fascinating itinerary.
 From here we include a trip to the colonial city of Galle (pronounced ‘Gaul’), a fascinating and beautifully situated city.
 Our final night in Sri Lanka is spent in Colombo and we have plenty of time to see the highlights of the capital.